C/C++ Programming Tips

 10. char

-vs wchar_t
+vs. wchar_t

 The basic idea behind Unicode is to assign every character or glyph from every language in common use around the globe to a unique hexadecimal code known as a code point.
 When storing a string of characters in memory, a particular encoding is selected among the following.
 Note that UTF-16 and UTF-32 encodings can be little-endian or big-endian.